ARLunan/MockBotC1-Robot/README.md

-# MockBotC1 Create 1 Base
+# MockBotC1 Create1 Base Project Robot

 This Repository is a varient of the Linorobot2 Repository with hardwire specific revisions to the URDF applicable to the AutonomyLab Create 1 Base (https://github.com/AutonomyLab/create_robot), SlamTec RPLidar, Luxonis Oak-D-Lite Camera & IMU.